 To view the recordings from the Emergency Cardiology Symposium: Cardiac Arrest in 2017 click here.

 Amal Mattu, MD

-Since joining the faculty at the University of Maryland School of Medicine in 1996, Dr. Amal Mattu has had a passion for teaching and writing about emergency cardiology.
-His commitment to teaching has earned him more than twenty teaching awards including national awards from the American College of Emergency Physicians, the American Academy of Emergency Medicine, and the Council of Residency Directors in Emergency Medicine; and local honors including the Teacher of the Year for the University of Maryland School of Medicine.
+Amal Mattu, MD has had a passion for teaching and writing about emergency cardiology since he joined the faculty at the University of Maryland School of Medicine.
 He has authored or edited 20 textbooks in emergency medicine, including eight focused on emergency cardiology and electrocardiography.
-He is also the only emergency physician to serve as primary Guest Editor for Cardiology Clinics, which he has done twice.
+He has also served as primary Guest Editor for Cardiology Clinics three times.
+He lectures nationally and internationally on emergency cardiology topics and has helped to create conferences focused on this area.
 Dr. Mattu is currently a tenured Professor, Vice Chair of Education, and Co-Director of the Emergency Cardiology Fellowship for the Department of Emergency Medicine at the University of Maryland School of Medicine.

-Joshua Reynolds, MD, MS
+Peter Pang, MD, MS